tomjrwilliams/xfactors/README.md

 ## Installation

+TBC:

 ```console
 pip install xfactors
 ```

 ## Overview

-xfactors (name to be reconsidered) is a work-in-progress library for practical machine learning research in finance, built on [JAX](https://jax.readthedocs.io/en/latest/index.html) (plus some other convenience utilities from my day job, until I can find a more appropriate long term home for them).
+xfactors (name to be reconsidered), henceforth xf, is a work-in-progress library for practical machine learning research in finance built on [JAX](https://jax.readthedocs.io/en/latest/index.html).

-xf (xfactors) is designed to make it easier to:

-- define machine learning pipelines out of modular, re-usable components.
-- obeying, as much as possible, the maxim that 'code that is read together should be written together'.

 xf does this by providing:

-- base classes / interfaces with which one can define machine learning pipelines as directed acyclic computation graphs of resuable components
+- base classes / interfaces for re-useable JAX model components (nodes in directed acyclic computation graphs).

-- an apparatus for specifying how data, parameters, and intermediate results should flow through each such pipeline
+- an apparatus for specifying how data, parameters, and intermediate results should flow such a model.

+Obeying, as much as possible, the maxim that 'code that is read together should be written together'.

 Everything in xf - models, params, results - is a tuple (or ndarray), which means: